Firestorm980/Hijax/README.md

     ...
 });
 ```
+* Currently, `smoothScroll` only works for links in the document.
+It doesn't animate for `popstate` events.
+Instead, the plugin falls back to just snapping the window back to the top.

 #### Animating Pages In / Out
 There are two functions supplied for use that will allow a person to have multiple functions activate and finish before the actual AJAX load occurs.
 This is mainly so that people can add their own custom animations to have smooth transitions between pages.
 An example of this is below: